-The Grand Experiment has played on four television networks in Europe,
+The Grand Experiment has been broadcast on four television networks in Europe,

-four television networks in North America and has been broadcast in 70 countries.
+four television networks in North America, in three languages, in 70 countries.

 EVOLUTION: THE GRAND EXPERIMENT, Episode 1